ANALYZE — collect statistics about a database

 system catalog.
 Subsequently, the query planner uses these

 statistics to help determine the most efficient execution plans for

-It is further possible to give a list of column names for a table,
+only that table.
+It is further possible to give a list of column names,

 in which case only the statistics for those columns are collected.

 The name (possibly schema-qualified) of a specific table to analyze.
 If omitted, all regular tables, partitioned tables, and materialized views in the current database are analyzed (but not foreign tables).
 If the specified table is a partitioned table, both the inheritance statistics of the partitioned table as a whole and statistics of the individual partitions are updated.

 The name of a specific column to analyze.
 Defaults to all columns.

 progress messages to indicate which table is currently being